-The bill: (1) allows certain offenders convicted of unlawful sexual conduct with a minor to petition a court of common pleas for modification or termination of duties under the existing Sex Offender Registration and Notification (SORN) Law, (2) permits record sealing in those cases, and (3) requires a court to sentence certain offenders convicted of unlawful sexual conduct with a minor to a sex offender treatment program as a nonresidential sanction.
+The bill: (1) allows certain offenders convicted of unlawful sexual conduct with a minor to petition a court of common pleas for modification or termination of duties under the existing Sex Offender Registration and Notification (SORN) Law, and (2) permits record sealing in those cases.

-According to research by Families and Individuals for Reform (FAIR), as of January 2017, up to roughly 235 current SORN registrants would potentially be eligible for reclassification, registration termination, and record sealing subsequent to the bill's effective date, with an estimated 29 newly convicted offenders eligible annually thereafter.
-The courts of common pleas will be required to sentence those newly convicted offenders to a sex offender treatment program as a nonresidential sanction.
+According to research by Families and Individuals for Reform (FAIR), as of January 2017, up to roughly 235 current SORN Law registrants would potentially be eligible for reclassification, registration termination, and record sealing subsequent to the bill's effective date, with an estimated 29 newly convicted offenders eligible annually thereafter.1 The courts of common pleas will be required to sentence those newly convicted offenders to a sex offender treatment program as a nonresidential sanction.